 Why we love it

 In a city known for its extensive collection of green space (Chicago is the “city in a garden” after all), Garfield Park is truly one of a kind.
-The neighborhood’s namesake park first opened in 1874 and remains a sprawling urban oasis that’s a favorite of locals and visitors.
+Located in the heart of the neighborhood, the area’snamesake park first opened in 1874 and remains a sprawling urban oasis and a favorite for locals and visitors.